-Please log in and create your own profile.
-Should you have issues with accessing Swift Connect Direct, please contact our Customer Services Team.
+Once registered please log in and create your own profile.
+Should you have issues with accessing My Swift Life, please contact our Customer Experience Team, via email: enquiries@swiftleisure.co.uk

-Note: You will need to inform Fiat UK of any change of ownership relating to the warranty.
+() Note: You will need to inform Ford or Fiat UK of any change of ownership relating to the base vehicle warranty.